EnigmaCurry/rust-axum-template/template/README.md

 ## Run

-Run `${APP} --help` to find all the options, but broadly speaking there are a few ways you can run it:
+Run `${APP} --help` to find all of the available options.
+Here are a few examples of how you can run it:

 ### Plain HTTP